-The Newest of Top Crete Attractions
+One of the Top Crete Attractions

-One of the newest and best Crete attractions for visitors of all ages is the fabulous Botanical Park of Crete located close to Chania.
+The fabulous Botanical Park of Crete is one of best Crete attractions for visitors of all ages and is located close to Chania.

 You'll find the Botanical Park of Crete in the foothills of the beautiful White Mountains on the lovely scenic road leading up to Omalos (the starting point of the Samaria Gorge).
 The botanical gardens are just 15km from Chania Town, just past Fournes, and is easily accessible from many of the resorts of Western Crete.
+If you looking for things to do in Crete then this blend of a nature trail and botanical gardens is your answer.

-A cross between a scenic hike and an interesting nature trail, the Botanical Gardens offers visitors a fantastic day out away from the beach.
+A cross between a scenic hike and an interesting nature trail, the Botanical Gardens of Crete offers visitors a fantastic day out away from the beach.
 The 1 to 2 hour trek takes you through some of the most spectacular scenery, alive with butterflies and a variety of wild birds.
 The many and varied plants, herbs and trees thrive in two hundred square kilometres of beautufully planted terraces on the hillside.

 Depending on the time of year you visit, you'll see fruit trees in full blossom, or alternatively heavy with fruits.
 The gorgeous aromatic herbs also take on a new life when in full flower.
 Each day is different at the Botanical Park, as the exhibits grow, flower and fruit, attracting different wildlife at different months of the season.
+Visiting the Crete gardens and park is one of the best things to do in Crete.

 Well-signposted paths take you through the different sections of the Botanical Park, which consist of tropical trees, fruit trees, citrus groves, herbs and vineyards.
 The lake at the bottom of the park offers a home to ducks, geese and other water birds.
 You'll see pairs of buzzards flying overhead too.
+There's even a spectacular amphitheatre on the site.

 Phoenix from the Ashes

-BURNT OLIVE TREE AT THE BOTANICAL PARK |
+BURNT OLIVE TREE AT THE BOTANICAL PARK

-But, like the magical and mystical Phoenix bird of Greek Mythology, the Botanical Park of Crete grew from the ashes of that devastating fire.
+But, like the magical and mystical Phoenix bird of Greek Mythology, the Botanic Park of Crete grew from the ashes of that devastating fire.
 The brothers set about creating a park to highlight and exhibit the many indigenous plants, herbs and trees found in Crete, together with other tropical and sub tropical varieties from around the world.

 Amongst the colourful, thriving, vibrant exhibits of the now well established Botanical Gardens you'll come across the odd burnt out, charred husk of an ancient olive tree, standing as a reminder of the origins of the Park.
+Entrance to the Botanic garden is a mere €5, and is unbelievable good value.
+Children under 12 go free.
+You even get a free bottle of spring water to take with you on the nature trail.

 There are plenty of resting stops throughout, none better than the very scenic small lake with ducks and geese gliding through the cool water.
 Needless to say, it is better to avoid the midday sun in Crete in the summer months, so either go early in the morning or in the late afternoon.